AdaCore/gnatstudio/docs/users_guide/extending.rst

   selected action either by removing a shortcut, or by overriding the ones that are currently set.

-  When you click on the :guilabel:`Add` button, GPS waits for you to press any keyboard shortcut you wish to associate with the action.
+  When you click on the :guilabel:`Add` button, GNAT Studio waits for you to press any keyboard shortcut you wish to associate with the action.
 This shortcut can include multiple keys, so for instance to get an Emacs-like binding you could for instance press :kbd:`Ctrl-x` and then press :kbd:`Ctrl-k`.
-After pressing the last key in the sequence, wait for a short delay and GPS will associate the resulting shortcut to the action and update the menus, when relevant, to show the new binding.
+After pressing the last key in the sequence, wait for a short delay and GNAT Studio will associate the resulting shortcut to the action and update the menus, when relevant, to show the new binding.
 Note that multi-key shortcuts cannot be displayed in menus due to technical limitations of the GUI toolkit.

-Any change to the shortcuts is immediately and automatically saved, so that they become instantly usable in GPS, and will be restored properly when GPS is restarted.
+Any change to the shortcuts is immediately and automatically saved, so that they become instantly usable in GNAT Studio, and will be restored properly when GNAT Studio is restarted.